MicroBioGenoHub/HIV-DRIVES/README.md

 ```
 HIV-DRIVES -o <output_dir> -f <forward read path> -r <reverse read path> --all true
 ```

-# Progress

-- Quality assessment has been implemented
-- Host Decontamination has been implemented
-- Variant calling has been implemented
-- Consensus generation has been implemented

-# Next

-- Other pathogen decontamination
-- Coverage graphs
-- Resistance, subtype, mutations, genes detection
-- Phylogenetics
-- Statistical analysis
-- Sanger and minion implementation

 Note: Current tests are on Ubuntu 18.04.6 LTS using paired end reads from the illumina platform